moll/js-standard-http-error/README.md

 HttpError.NOT_FOUND // => 404
 ```

-The names are generated automatically from Node.js's `Http.STATUS_CODES` object
+When running on Node.js, the names are generated during run-time from
-during run-time, so they'll always be up to date.
-Here's the list for reference
+`Http.STATUS_CODES`, so they'll always be up to date.
+Here's the list for
-as of Node v0.11:
+reference as of Node v0.12:

 Code  | Name
 ------|-----